MedusaRE/Medusa/README.md

 # Medusa
 ## What is Medusa?
-Medusa is a project to create a cross platform, free, and general purpose tool for software and hardware research, like reverse engineering, analysis, emulation, development, debugging, and other similar tasks.
+Medusa (previously called xp<sup>DBG</sup>) is a project to create a cross platform, free, and general purpose tool for software and hardware research, like reverse engineering, analysis, emulation, development, debugging, and other similar tasks.

 All current software research tools have their own problems: Medusa is meant to solve these issues.